Supercuspidal unipotent representations: L-packets and formal degrees: Restriction of scalars and adjoint -factors

-\begin{prop} Let $\pi \in \Irr (\mb G (K))$ be square-integrable modulo centre.
+\begin{prop} Let $\mb H$ be any connected reductive $L$-group and let $\pi \in \Irr (\mb H (L))$ be square-integrable modulo centre.
 Let $(\lambda,\rho) \in \Phi_e (\mb G (K))$ be an enhanced L-parameter associated to $\pi$, and let $(\lambda_{\pi_\mb H}, \rho_{\pi_\mb H}) \in \Phi_e (\mb H (L))$ be its image under the map from Lemma \ref{lem:17.1}.
 The following are equivalent: \begin{itemize} \item The HII conjecture \eqref{eq:HII} holds for $\pi$ as $\mb G (K)$-representation, with respect to any nontrivial additive character of $K$. \item The HII conjecture \eqref{eq:HII} holds for $\pi$ as $\mb H (L)$-representation, with respect to any nontrivial additive character of $L$. \end{itemize} \end{prop} \begin{proof} If the HII conjecture holds for $\pi \in \Irr (\mb G (K))$ with respect to one nontrivial additive character of $K$, then by \cite[Lemma 1.1 and 1.3]{HII} it holds with respect to all nontrivial additive characters of $K$.
 The same applies to $\pi$ as representation of $\mb H (L)$.
-Therefore we may assume that ord$(\psi) = 0$, and it suffices to consider the additive character $\psi_L$ of $L$.
+Therefore we may assume that ord$(\psi) = 0$, and it suffices to consider one additive character of $L$.

-Let $e_{L/K}$ and $f_{L/K}$ denote the ramification index and the residue degree of $L/K$, respectively.
-We endow $L$ with the discrete valuation whose image is $\ZZ \cup \{ \infty \}$.
-The restriction of this valuation to $K$ equals $e_{L/K}$ times the valuation of $K$.